CanonicalLtd/maas-docs/en/nodes-comp-hw.md

     For RSD, MAAS has only been validated to work with Intel RSD reference software release v.1.2.5, based on Redfish API v.1.0 and RSD PODM API v.1.0.

-See [MAAS CLI - Composable hardware][manage-cli-comp-hw] for how to manage composable hardware with the CLI.
+See [MAAS CLI - Composable hardware][cli-comp-hw] for how to manage composable hardware with the CLI.

 ## Web UI